 The claims involve seven teenagers allegedly abused from 1966 to 1985, when the oldest alleged victim was 19, British prosecutors said today in a statement.
 Clifford is scheduled to appear in a London criminal court on May 28.

-“There is sufficient evidence and it is in the public interest for Mr. Clifford to be charged,” Alison Saunders, the chief crown prosecutor for CPS, said in the statement.
+“There is sufficient evidence and it is in the public interest for Mr. Clifford to be charged,” Alison Saunders, the chief crown prosecutor for the Crown Prosecution Service, said in the statement.

-Clifford was arrested in December by officers probing the abuse of hundreds of children over almost 50 years by people including the late British Broadcasting Corp. television star Jimmy Savile, whose alleged actions triggered a scandal at the world’s biggest broadcaster.
+Clifford, 70, was arrested in December by officers probing the abuse of hundreds of children over almost 50 years by people in the entertainment industry.
+The investigations began with accusations against the late British Broadcasting Corp. television star Jimmy Savile, whose alleged actions triggered a scandal at the world’s biggest broadcaster.

-The probe was opened in October after broadcaster ITV Plc (ITV) aired a story about Savile almost a year after his death at the age of 84.
-Savile and the other suspects were involved in sexual abuse on an “unprecedented scale,” police said.
+The sexual-abuse probe was opened in October after broadcaster ITV Plc (ITV) aired a story about Savile almost a year after his death at the age of 84.
+Savile was involved in sexual abuse on an “unprecedented scale,” police said.